 - Neuschwanstein Castle is one of the highest towers in Europe reaching 213 feet in height.

-- Christian Jank, one of the famous theatrical artists and designers, drew the castle plan.
+- Christian Jank, one of the famous theatrical artists and designers, who drew the castle plan.

 - Initially its name was New Hohenschwangau castle, but after the death of the king the name was changed to Neuschwanstein Castle.